bnjbvr/typed-objects-explainer/valuetypes.md

 introduce overloadable operators as [described here](overloading.md), then this could potentially be done in user libraries.

+## Embedding value objects in struct objects

+Just as the predefined primitive types [described in the core explainer](core.md#primitive-type-definitions), user-defined value objects can be embedded into typed object structs.
+Again just as for predefined primitive types, accessing a struct-embedded value object returns a copy of the value, not a reference to the embedded value.

+Struct types containing embedded value objects can still be transparent, provided the value object itself doesn't contain fields that force opacity.
+As a consequence, it's possible to get different values upon accessing the same embedded value multiple times, even though no assignment to the containing property happened.
+Since value objects don't have nominal identity, this doesn't pose a problem.

+Just as standalone value objects can't be changed internally, embedded value objects can only be replaced in their entirety.

 ## The typeof operator

 The `typeof` operator applied to a value type yields its associated